gembe-cn/gembe/README.md

 # Gembe.cn

-China's first online platform to trade amber
+[Gembe.cn](https://gembe.cn) - China's first amber trading platform.

-All updates on latest arrivals are available in our official Wechat account, and you can purchase any item in our [Wechat mini-app](weixin://dl/business/?t=k7z5il4W3wm) or [Alipay mini-app](alipays://platformapi/startapp?appId=2021002128667298).
+All updates on latest arrivals are available in our official Wechat account, and you can purchase any item in our [Wechat mini-app](https://gembe.cn/app) or [Alipay mini-app](https://gembe.cn/app).
 Don't waste time shopping various suppliers - thousands of stones are available in our app

 **Buying amber has never been easier.**